operationspeople21/operationspeople21.github.io/Program.md

 # Program

+The workshop is accessible through EC's Gather environment, details [here](https://ec21.sigecom.org/participation/venue/).
+We are in Room B.

 All times PT.
 Timings may be updated.
 During the breaks we will host informal chats on Gather.

 | ------------- |:-------------:|